 Here Is What To Do.

-What you need to do, who you need to call, and ways to keep it from happening in the first location.
+What you should do, who you should call, and how you can keep it from happening in the first location.

 A flooded basement may cause even the most strong-willed homeowner to fear.
-If you’re the queen or king of home upkeep (we are talking about cleaning your windows and cleaning your gutters on a regular basis), you may be thinking: Where did all of this water come from?
+If you’re the queen or king of home upkeep (we are talking about cleaning your windows and cleaning your gutters on a regular basis), you might be thinking: Where did all this water come from?
 How much is it going to cost to fix this?
-And what about my stuff?! all But fear not, because we are here to help you along the way.
+And what about my stuff?! all But fear not, because we are here to help you.

-Belowwe outline what to do if you notice flooding in your basement, who you should call to help you fix the damage, and how to waterproof your basement that you never have to deal with this headache ever again.
+Below, we outline what to do if you notice flooding and how to waterproof your basement so that you never have to deal with this hassle again.

 How much does it cost to fix flood damage?

 According to the National Flood Insurance Program, floods are the #1 disaster in America, averaging more than $3 billion in claims each year.
-Separate flood insurance is available in most areas while most insurance policies don’t cover flood damage.
+Separate flood insurance is available in many areas, while most insurance policies don’t cover flood damage.

 Annual premiums for flood insurance average around $700 each year.
-Call your insurance provider if you’re insured if you aren’t sure, or check your strategy.
+Call your insurance provider if you are not sure if you’re insured, or check your strategy.

-The cost to repair a flooded basement varies significantly based on the thickness of the water and the kind of the water (clean, storm, or sewage).
-Drying a lightly and pumping water out flooded basement may cost approximately $500 to $1000.
+The cost to repair a flooded basement varies significantly based on the depth of the water and the type of the water (clean, storm, or sewage).
+Thoroughly drying a lightly and pumping water out flooded basement may cost approximately $500 to $1000.

-Based on the size of your basement and the amount of water present, this price can increase up to $10,000 in the event that you will need to repair flooring, ceilings, walls, and furnishings.
+Based on the size of your basement and the amount of water present, this cost can increase up to $10,000 in the event that you will need to fix flooring, ceilings, walls, and furnishings.

-What’s the first thing I should do in my basement floods?
+What is the first thing I should do in my basement flooding?

-Before you do anything, it’s important that you shut off any electricity sources associated with your flooded basement.
-If you’re unsure how to shut the power off call an electrician before you go into the space and begin cleaning up.
+Before you do anything, it’s important that you shut off any power sources associated with your flooded basement.
+Call an electrician before you go into the space if you’re unsure how to shut off the power to your basement and begin cleaning up.

-Next, you’ll want to determine the source of the water.
-Wait until the storm has passed before you begin repairing your basement if your basement was caused by rain or storm water.
+Next, you will want to ascertain the origin of the water.
+If heavy rain or storm water caused your basement, wait until the storm has passed before you begin repairing your basement.

 Take action if something else caused the water, like a burst water pipe in your home.

 If you’re unsure how your basement flooded, call a professional for help.
-A disaster restoration specialist, a basement waterproofing company, or A plumbing contractor will be your best bet.
+A plumbing contractor, a basement waterproofing company, or a disaster restoration expert will be the best course of action.

 How do I clean up after a flood?

 Start your clean-up efforts by removing the water from the flooded basement with a pool pump, a wet/dry vacuum, or a mop and bucket.
-Once you’ve gotten rid of as much excess water as you can, move your damaged items from the basement and into a area to let them dry out.
+Once you’ve gotten rid of as much water as you can, move your damaged items and into a well-ventilated area to let them dry out.

-Give your items about 48 hours to wash out–if they are still damp or wet after that, it’s probably best to throw them away to be able to avoid mold or mildew.
+Give your items about 48 hours to wash out–if they are still damp or wet after that, it’s probably best to throw them away in order to prevent mold or mildew.
 And those cardboard boxes that got a little wet?
-Go ahead and throw those out.
+Go ahead and throw those out, too.
 They’re especially susceptible to bacterial growth, so stay on the safe side and simply replace them with new ones.

-If you have carpeting in your basement, rip it out immediately so that the floor underneath can properly dry out.
-Give your basement days of drying time.
+If you have carpet in your basement, rip it out immediately so that the floor underneath can properly dry out.
+Give your basement of drying time days.

-You can speed up the process by keeping windows and doors and by placing fans around the space.
+You can speed the process up by keeping windows and doors and by putting fans around the space.

 Last but not least, wash your walls and floors to remove any dirt left behind by the floodwater.
-Call a professional to help you replace it with new materials to be able to prevent the spread of mould if you notice a damaged drywall or insulation.
+If you notice a damaged drywall or insulation, call a professional to help you replace it with new materials in order to prevent the spread of mould.

 How do I waterproof my basement?

-To avoid basement flooding in the future, look into waterproofing your basement.
+To prevent basement flooding in the future, look into waterproofing your basement.
 Start by making sure your gutters and rain spouts are cleaned out year round.
-When gutters are clogged, water can soak through your walls and down to your basement resulting in flooding and serious water damage.
-Your rain gutters should also direct water far enough that it does not pool around the edges.
-Five feet away is a good rule of thumb.
+When gutters are clogged, water down to a basement resulting in serious and flooding water damage and can soak through your walls.
+Your rain gutters should direct water far enough that it does not pool the edges around.
+Five feet away is a good guideline.

 Inspect the landscaping around the perimeter of your residence.
-The ground should slope towards it, not away from the foundation, and crops should sit at least a foot away from the residence.
-Be wary of trees close to your home.
-Their roots can lead to basement water issues if they break through the foundation of your house and cause cracks.
+The ground should slope towards it, not away from the foundation, and plants should sit at least a foot away from the residence.
+Be wary of trees close to your home as well.
+If they break through the foundation of your house and cause cracks their roots can lead to basement water issues.

 When in doubt, it’s better to call a plumbing professional or basement waterproofing company.
-Get quotes from a few people that are different , so that you may compare prices and plans of actions.
+Get estimates from a few different people, so that you may compare prices and plans of actions.

-Make certain to ask whether the plans are alternatives or fixes.
+Be sure to ask whether the strategies are fixes or alternatives that are long-term.
 It’s always a good idea to check references if the business offers a warranty for their work and see.

 The 5 steps it takes to clean up a house thats been flooded.
 Our hearts go out to the Hurricane Harvey victims.